SamoudiAnas/SamoudiAnas/README.md

 - 👋 Hi, I’m @SamoudiAnas
-- 👀 I’m interested in Mobile App Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Android Development with Kotlin and Java
+- 🌱 I’m currently learning Advanced Javascript and its frameworks(mainly React)
-- 💞️ I’m looking to collaborate on future projects to improve my self
+- 💞️ I’m looking to work on future projects to improve my self
 - 📫 How to reach me ...
   * You can email me at : unlimiteddez@gmail.com